CyVerse-learning-materials/cyverse_docker_workshop_2018/docker/dockerintro.rst

 	$ docker run alpine sh

 Wait, nothing happened!
 Is that a bug?
-Well, no. These interactive shells will exit after running any scripted commands, unless they are run in an interactive terminal - so for this example to not exit, you need to `docker run -it alpine sh`.
-You are now inside the container shell and you can try out a few commands like `ls -l`, `uname -a` and others.
+Well, no. These interactive shells will exit after running any scripted commands such as ``sh``, unless they are run in an interactive terminal - so for this example to not exit, you need to ``docker run -it alpine sh``.
+You are now inside the container shell and you can try out a few commands like ``ls -l``, ``uname -a`` and others.

-Ok, now it's time to see the `docker ps` command.
-The `docker ps` command shows you all containers that are currently running.
+Before doing that, now it's time to see the ``docker ps`` command which shows you all containers that are currently running.

 .. code-block:: bash

 	$ docker ps
 	CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES

 Since no containers are running, you see a blank line.
-Let's try a more useful variant: `docker ps -a`
+Let's try a more useful variant: ``docker ps -a``

 .. code-block:: bash